 Making its third return to the Spa Valley is the South Devon Diesel Tractions popular Sulzer Type 2 D7612.
-This Class 25 previously visited the line in 2007 and 2015, each time gaining many fans so the locomotive is returning to Kent and Sussex for another three month holiday and will be with us until October's Beer Festival before returning home to its South Devon Railway home, during the visiting period D7612 will operate regularly on Green timetabled days as well as special events.
+This Class 25 previously visited the line in 2007 and 2015, each time gaining many fans.
+The locomotive is returning to Kent and Sussex for another three month holiday and will be with us until October's Beer Festival before returning home to its South Devon Railway home, during the visiting period D7612 will operate regularly on Green timetabled days as well as special events.

 Class 17 D8568 – Courtesy of the Diesel Traction Group

 Photo copyright Jonathan Hughes.

 Class 55 55019 'Royal Highland Fulisier' – Courtesy of the Deltic Preservation Society